TUM-DSE/morphos/REPRODUCE.md

 ## Setup: Adelaide, Device under Test

+Connect to adelaide, change into the `/scratch/$user/morphos` directory and prepare dependencies:

 1. Run `nix develop` to enter the development environment with all system dependencies (the `nix` package manager is installed on the server)
 2. Run `just build-dependencies` to build benchmarking runtime dependencies
 3. Run `cargo install bpf-linker --version 0.9.14` to build `~/.cargo/bin/bpf-linker` required to compile ebpf programs
 4. Run `just vm-image-init` to build Linux VM images
-5. Run `make -C verifier build -j` to build the verifier
+5. Run `just build-verifier` to build the verifier

 ## Setup: Christina, Load Generator